Clothesline Baby Shower Cakes are so popular because they can be simple to make ~ yet, oh so cute!

 The bottom was 2 9" cakes covered in fondant.
 Again I used and airbrush to color green, but you could paint or just use green fondant.
 Put some supports in and place the hat on top, and dowel down the center.

 Use your imagination and create your own Dr. Seuss like scene!
 I have also made this cake with a birthday scene (table, balloons, mini-cake, and fish).
 I used fondant and cut out the baby clothesline shapes with an exacto knife- onesies, socks, bibs, trees, etc. Attach to cake.

 Now is the fun part!
 Get some black food coloring.
-I find that airbrsh coloring works the best because it is already a watery liquid, but you can use gel colors and dilute with vodka or a clear extract.
+I find that airbrush coloring works the best because it is already a watery liquid, but you can use gel colors and dilute with vodka or a clear extract.